flammy/fsapi/FSAPI.md

 ```

 ### netRemote.play.position
-Method: GET
+Method: GET, SET

-Returns the current position in the track in milliseconds
+Sets / Returns the current position in the track in milliseconds

+Keep in mind to get the max position by netRemote.play.info.duration.

 ```